-The Compile Options group controls how both scripts and templates are run.
+The Compile Options group controls how scripts and templates are run and how the debugger operates.
 If the Show Warnings toggle is enabled, any warnings generated during compilation will be displayed in the Output tab of the Output Window.
-If the toggle is disabled, no warnings will be displayed.
-If the Auto Show Output Panel toggle is enabled and a script or template calls the 'Printf' function to display data, the Output tab of the Output Window will automatically be displayed.
+Click the Configure button to control exactly which warnings are displayed.
+If the toggle is disabled no warnings will be displayed.
+If the Auto Show Output Panel for Scripts toggle is enabled and a script calls the Printf function to display data, the Output tab of the Output Window will automatically be displayed.
 If this toggle is disabled, the Output Window will not automatically be shown but can be accessed by the 'View > Output' menu option.
+Similarly the Auto Show Output Panel for Templates controls whether the Output Window is automatically shown when Printf is called in a template.

 By default, when a script or template is loaded in 010 Editor it is displayed in the Floating Tab Group (see Using File Tabs) for more information.
 Scripts and templates can also be loaded in the main tab group by enabling the Main Interface toggle.

-The Directories group controls the source directories for scripts and templates plus allows adding additional include directories.
 The Includes field contains a list of all directories to be searched when a file is included using the #include command in a template or script (see the Includes help topic for more information).
 Enter all directories to be searched separated by spaces in the Includes field.
 If a directory contains spaces, place double quotes around the directory in the field.
 Clicking the Browse button with the '+' symbol will allow adding a directory to the list using a standard directory select dialog.
+To control the directories where Scripts or Templates are stored see the Directory Options dialog.

 Click the Reset button to reset all options to their original values.